weshy007/match-date/README.md

-AKAN NAMES MATCHED FROM BIRTHDAYS
+# AKAN NAMES MATCHED FROM BIRTH DAYS

-DESCRIPTION
 The system is supposed to generate your Akan name and return it from the day you were born

+## Getting Started
+First you `git clone` the project into your machine and open it with the Virtual studio code.
+So that is `git clone https://github.com/weshy007/match-date.git`

-LAGUAGES USED
+## LAGUAGES USED
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript

-Support
-From my Technical mentors and my fellow students, who made this a success.
-I'm grateful
+You can check the end product on [Github Deployment](https://weshy007.github.io/match-date/ "Akan Project")

+## Author

+Waithaka Waweru

+## Licence
+This project is licenced under the MIT Licence - see the LICENCE.md file for details

+## Acknowledgements
+Anyone who's code I've used